NotArme/eShop-Price-Notifier/README.md

 All prices are in BRL, I may add conversion to other currencies if requested

-An windows executable can be found on Releases, otherwise, it can be created by running ```python setup.py py2exe``` on this directory
+An windows executable can be found on Releases, otherwise, it can be created by running `python setup.py build` on this directory